5 Top Secrets That the Happiest Couples Already Know

 So, my daughter reported my ex-husband’s and my decision to divide and conquer (he would work, and I would run the house) was the deciding factor in the failure of our marriage.
 My sister-in-law and her husband, who equally shared home responsibilities, are living happily ever after.

 I wish she had done this research earlier…

 What really?
 How can that be?
 That is such a little thing.

-Happy couples are like a little islands unto themselves.
-Sure, they have families and friends and jobs and responsibilities but they also have things that they only share with each other.
-Inside jokes.
+Happy couples are like a little island unto themselves.
+Sure, they have families and friends and jobs and responsibilities, but they also have things that they only share with each other, inside jokes.

 Connection is what real love is about.
 And having a secret is super fun.
 So having an inside joke, a combination of the two, can’t be beat for keeping couples close.